billroy/bitlash-commander/README.md

 	- -c and -u
 	- ssl

-- BUG: buttons don't work on iPad

-- BUG: xy controls get wider on the roundtrip
-	- don't mess with w / h
 - BUG: path buttons get their w and h set: bug?

-- BUG: field edit: intermediate edits are lost on '+'

-- BUG: panel properties color changes don't punch through to new buttons
 - mustache-expand the label text

 - grid fill with small image is costly and does not adapt to grid size